pgtipping/Synthalyst/memory-bank/progress.md

   - Implemented email verification flow with tokens
   - Integrated with SendGrid for email delivery

+- Fixed linter errors in multiple components (2025-03-09 23:55:00)

+  - Fixed unescaped entities in newsletter pages and testimonials component
+  - Fixed React Hook dependencies in SynthalystLogoAnimated component by wrapping updateColors in useCallback
+  - Fixed React Hook dependencies in blog page by wrapping fetchWithRetry in useCallback
+  - Fixed explicit any types in CompetencyVisualization component with proper type definitions
+  - Fixed explicit any types in SharedFrameworkClient component with proper interfaces
+  - Replaced require-style imports with ES6 imports in scripts and test files
+  - Improved type safety across multiple components
+  - Committed and pushed all changes to the repository

 ## Known Issues

 - NextAuth debug warnings in development environment